cyberark/ark-sdk-python/docs/howto/simple_sdk_workflow.md

 print('Finished Successfully')
 ```

-Where in the above the following flow occurres:
+In the script above, the following actions are defined:

-- We login to the admin user in order to perform actions on the tenant
+- The admin user is logged in to perform actions on the tenant (lines 4-9)
-- we then configure DPA's secret, database and policy
+- The DPA's secret, database, and policy are configured (lines 12-65)